yinshaoze/mtkclient/README.md

 Poke memory
 ```
-python mtk da peek [addr in hex] [data as hexstring or -filename for reading from file]
+python mtk da poke [addr in hex] [data as hexstring or -filename for reading from file]
 ```

 Read rpmb (Only xflash for now)